Five Ways to Grow your Online PlatformFreelancing

-I’ve spent two years on YouTube and now it is my full-time job, so I want to talk to you about how you can set goals and strategies that are manageable as you grow your own platform.
+I’ve spent two years on YouTube and now it is my full-time job, so I want to talk to you about how you can set goals and strategies that are manageable as you grow your online platform.
 I have five steps that I applied as I was growing my own platform that I found to be really useful, and I hope you find them useful as well.

-Five steps to grow your platform
+Five steps to grow your online platform

 1. Develop a plan